 Printing for the longest time has been reserved to flat sheets of paper.
 Its complexities stopped at two-sided and color copies.
 3D printing facilitates the stacking of materials to form any shape or size.

 It seems like sci-fi, where you press a button and a new chair or bowl materializes.
 It’s not magic, it’s simply software that holds the virtual blueprint for whatever item needs made.
-It’s not widely used yet, but the following reasons are why we will be seeing a lot more 3D printing in the future.
+It’s not widely used yet, but the following reasons are why 3D printing is the next big thing.

 3D Printing Creates Efficiencies